6 Common Air Conditioner Smells Explained and How to Solve the Issue

 3. Air Conditioner Smells Musty

-Homeowners who contact us to report this situation frequently share their air conditioner smells like feet, dirty socks or a locker room when it’s on.
-Also called dirty sock syndrome, this smell is typically caused by a dirty evaporator coil that has mold, mildew and bacteria buildup.
+Individuals who reach us to report this issue usually say their air conditioner smells like feet, dirty socks or a locker room when it’s on.
+Also referred to as dirty sock syndrome, this smell is usually caused by a grubby evaporator coil that has mold, mildew and bacteria buildup.
 Condensation can also make your home air conditioner smell bad.
-Dirty sock syndrome is most typical in locations where you turn on heating at night and during the morning before switching to cooling during the afternoon.
+Dirty sock syndrome is most common in locations where you turn on heating at night and during the morning before turning on cooling later in the day.

-The best way to prevent dirty sock syndrome is to regularly replace your air filter and schedule routine air conditioning maintenance with Stanford Heating & Cooling.
-We’ll keep the evaporator coil clean and the drainage system unblocked, because stagnant water can also lead to unpleasant odors.
+The best method for preventing dirty sock syndrome is to frequently change your air filter and schedule annual air conditioning maintenance with Stanford Heating & Cooling.
+We’ll keep the evaporator coil clean and the drainage system unblocked, as stagnant water can also produce nasty odors.

 4. Air Conditioner Smells Like Vinegar

-If you are dealing with air conditioner mildew smell or an acidic, vinegar-like odor, it might be prompted by several situations, such as:
+If you are living with air conditioner mildew smell or a pungent, vinegar-like odor, it might be prompted by several problems, including:

 • A filthy filter